cadebrown/old.cade.site/_posts/2020-08-05-diy-gamma-zeta.md

 }
 ```

-Note that our zeta function may call the gamma function we defined; this is neccessary due to the fact that the summation will not converge for negative values of $x$
+note that our zeta function may call the gamma function we defined; this is neccessary due to the fact that the summation will not converge for negative values of $x$

-For complex inputs; we need to realize that the maximum error term increases as the imaginary component; for example, the author estimates that it is required that $n \geq 1.3d + 0.9\Im(x)$, if $d$ digits are required for accuracy.
-However; for $x$ with small imaginary components, we should use the smallest $n$ that will work:
+for complex inputs; we need to realize that the maximum error term increases as the imaginary component; for example, the author estimates that it is required that $n \geq 1.3d + 0.9\Im(x)$, if $d$ digits are required for accuracy. however; for $x$ with small imaginary components, we should use the smallest $n$ that will work:

 ```python